jackmalboeuf/CookingMasterProgrammingTest/README.md

 Vegetable Spawner

+To add a vegetable:
+1. Add the new vegetable's name to the "VegetableObject" script at the end of the "Vegetables" enum
-1. Create a new vegetable object from the "create" menu
+2. Create a new vegetable object from the "create" menu
-2. Fill in the fields with the corresponding name and images
+3. Fill in the fields with the corresponding name and images
-3. Drag the object into the vegetable spawner's vegetable object field
+4. Drag the object into the vegetable spawner's vegetable object field

 Chopping Table